 About Our Congregation

-Unitarian Church North (UCN) is an active and growing Unitarian Universalist congregation with about 200 voting members and 65 children and youth.
+Unitarian Church North (UCN) is an active and growing Unitarian Universalist congregation.
 People of all ages, racial and cultural identities, sexual and affectional orientations, and religious backgrounds are welcome here!

 "Unitarian Church North provides the light of religious freedom in the warmth of a caring community."